straker/kontra/CONTRIBUTING.md

 ## Testing

-Please add unit and/or integration tests for all new changes.
+Please add unit and/or integration tests for all new changes, as well as TypeScript tests found in [test/typings](test/typings).
 To run the tests, run `npm test`.

+The TypeScript tests just ensure that the TypesCript declaration file is correct and doesn't miss any obvious use cases with the various APIs.

+## Exports

+Please update the export files for all new changes (if need be). [kontra.defaults.js](src/kontra.defaults.js) imports all functionality and then adds it to the `kontra` object. [kontra.js](src/kontra.js) exports all functionality directly.
+You will also need to tests to their respected spec files that ensures the functionality is exported.

 ## Documentation and TypeScript Declaration File